We have used

 String can be displayed by enclosing it with single('') or double quotes("").
 Both type of quotes will give different results when using them with varibales.
 Single quotes('') will treat variables as string and instead of displaying their value, variables name will be displayed as written.
 But if you use double quotes("") then variable's values will be displayed with the string.

 For variables, you can use parenthesis or can choose not to use it at all.
 For directly displaying expressions(say, $x+$y) value, you can choose to enclose the expression within parenthesis or can choose not to, both will give the same result.
-See the example below and look at all the possible ways to use ECHO.
+See the example below and look at all the possible ways to use PHP ECHO.

 You can see in the example above, how you can display string using ECHO and combine strings with variables.
 We hope you have understood the difference between using different quotes and how you can store and display strings using variables with echo.